What is business process automation?

 Removing human error

 Bringing in new systems creates opportunities for innovation and improvement across your entire business model.
 Streamlining one area of business frees up time and creativity to tackle other areas.
-Scale the BPA across different areas of your business, and you might wind up an industry leader in innovative practices.

 How do you choose what to automate?